Skip to content

 Create your first cell

-In the VSCode sidebar, select the GF+ tab.
-This will open a menu with the project components.
-The PDK includes a set of pre-defined components provided by the foundry.
+1. In the Visual Studio Code sidebar, select the GF+ tab.
+This will open a menu with the project components at the top (Project) and the PDK components at the bottom (Base PDK).
+The Process Design Kit (PDK) includes a set of predefined components provided by the foundry.
+In this example, we are using the UK-based foundry Cornerstone, which offers an open-source PDK.

 import gdsfactory as gf